Definition of Feng Shui

 - Education could be compared to your general knowledge about boats and navigation.

-So as you can see, the role of Feng Shui is that of providing us a sort of LIFE MAP that can allow us to know more about our surroundings and which can give us the skills to produce changes in our environment that can bring positive changes in our lives.
+In conclusion, the role of Feng Shui is to provide a LIFE MAP that can allow us to know more about our surroundings.
+It can give us the skills to produce changes in our environment that can bring positive changes in our lives.